peripheryapp/periphery/README.md

 ### Unused Imports

-Periphery can detect unused imports of targets it has scanned, i.e. those specified with the `--targets` argument.
+Periphery can detect unused imports of targets it has scanned, i.e., those specified with the `--targets` argument.
 It cannot detect unused imports of other targets because the Swift source files are unavailable and uses of `@_exported` cannot be observed. `@_exported` is problematic because it changes the public interface of a target such that the declarations exported by the target are no longer necessarily declared by the imported target.
 For example, the `Foundation` target exports `Dispatch`, among other targets.
 If any given source file imports `Foundation` and references `DispatchQueue` but no other declarations from `Foundation`, then the `Foundation` import cannot be removed as it would also make the `DispatchQueue` type unavailable.
 To avoid false positives, therefore, Periphery only detects unused imports of targets it has scanned.

 Periphery will likely produce false positives for targets with mixed Swift and Objective-C, as Periphery cannot scan the Objective-C files.
-It is recommended therefore to disable unused import detection for projects with a significant amount of Objective-C, or manually exclude the mixed language targets from the results.
+It is recommended, therefore, to disable unused import detection for projects with a significant amount of Objective-C or manually exclude the mixed language targets from the results.

 ### Objective-C